choreonoid/choreonoid-doc/en/agxdynamics/agx-continuous-track.rst

     - N
     - double
     - | minimum normal force to calculate internal friction of hinge to connect nodes, which helps to stabilize the motion.
-      | Setting larger value for tention between hinges will prevent crawler belt high and sympathetic vibration by internal friction.
+      | Setting larger value for tention between hinges will prevent track belt high and sympathetic vibration by internal friction.
       | It may happen that the normal force is too small or even negative value, please use minimum value in such case.
   * - hingeCompliance
     - 1.0e-10